Arizona v. Inter Tribal Council of Arizona, Inc.: Opinion of the Court

 On June 17, 2013, the Supreme Court ruled against Arizona in a 7–2 decision, which struck down the state law.
-Justice Scalia wrote the majority opinion, confirming the Ninth Circuit's rulings and holding that the state requirements relating to voter registrations were pre-empted by the federal NVRA law, which mandates states to "accept and use" the Federal Form.
+Justice Scalia wrote the majority opinion, affirming the Ninth Circuit's rulings and holding that the state requirements relating to voter registrations were pre-empted by the federal NVRA law, which mandates states to "accept and use" the Federal Form.
 Justices Clarence Thomas and Samuel Alito dissented.
 However, the Court also suggested ways for Arizona to overcome the hurdle.
-The 7-2 Decision stated “Arizona is correct that the Elections Clause empowers Congress to regulate how federal elections are held, but not who may vote in them.
+The 7–2 decision stated “Arizona is correct that the Elections Clause empowers Congress to regulate how federal elections are held, but not who may vote in them.
 The latter is the province of the states.”
 However, because Attorney General Tom Horne’s predecessor as Attorney General had not appealed an adverse decision by the commission, the case was sent back for a new petition to the commission to be appealed.
 It was consolidated with a 10th circuit case, which ruled adversely, and the Supreme Court chose not to review a second time.
 The Court also held that Arizona may petition to have more requirements added to the federal standard.

+Considered with the text of the House Electors Qualifications Clause of Article I, Section II, the Elections Clause of Article II, Section I, and the 17th Amendment, the Court's concluded that the Elections Clause of Article I, Section IV "empowers Congress to regulate how federal elections are held, but not who may vote in them" and that the holding in Oregon v.
+Mitchell (1970) on Section 302 of the Voting Rights Act Amendments of 1970 that permitted Congress to preempt state voter qualifications for minimum voting age in federal elections under the Equal Protection Clause was of minimal precedential value to the decision.